 TBC works to make China accessible for everyone!
 There is no language requirement, and all students take Chinese language courses while enrolled at TBC.
 History has taught us that even a little bit of Mandarin up their sleeve makes for a far more engaging experience.

 TBC works closely with each institution regarding program tuition and financial aid.
 We also offer both need-based and merit-based scholarships for qualifying students.
 Let us know how we can assist in the process to have your institutional aid transfer to TBC.
-We have also prepared a typical budget to get students started in their planning.

 The Jesuit tradition of engaging with China is over 400 years old, and The Beijing Center carries on this tradition through holistically engaging with China.
 TBC is far more than the typical study-abroad program; it is a study China in China program.
 With this philosophy in mind, TBC starts each semester with a two-week Academic Excursion that is included in tuition.

-Even before students arrive in Beijing and are greeted at the airport, the Student Development team is working to create a supportive environment making housing and visa arrangements.
+Even before students arrive in Beijing and are greeted at the airport, the Student Life team is working to create a supportive environment making housing and visa arrangements.
 Students attend orientation their first week, during which they are introduced to their new life as they begin their journey.
-From monthly community meetings to one-on-one mid-semester check-ins, and a robust activities calendar, throughout the semester the Student Development staff provides a holistic, inclusive, and immersive student experience.
+From monthly community meetings to one-on-one mid-semester check-ins, and a robust activities calendar, throughout the semester the Student Life staff provides a holistic, inclusive, and immersive student experience.

 Employers are looking for globalized leaders, and it is important that students have the opportunity to put their skills into use in the workplace.
 Each semester, including the summer, TBC works individually with students to find internships that match their skill sets and interests.
-Internships are credit-bearing and do not have a language prerequisite.

 TBC has a world-class curriculum taught by experienced faculty and experts who use a blend of Chinese and Western approaches to teaching and learning.
 We keep with the motto that “China is Your Classroom” and professors take their class beyond the walls of the classroom with many engaging field trips in Beijing.